 - ReNEW McDonogh City Park Academy, New Orleans

 NEW YORK CITY

-Turnaround Arts: New York City is managed through a partnership between the private sector Fund for Public Schools, the New York City Department of Education, and the New York City Department of Cultural Affairs.
+Turnaround Arts: New York City is managed through a partnership between the Fund for Public Schools, New York City Department of Education, and New York City Department of Cultural Affairs.
 These organizations collaborate to support four Turnaround Arts schools in central Brooklyn, including Ebbets Field Middle School, East Flatbush Community Research School, P.S.
 165 Ida Posner, and P.S.
 284 Gregory Jackson Community School.

 - Ebbets Field Middle School